Kevy42/Not-A-Better-Anduril/README.md

 Anduril is great and all.. but lacks some basic features and seemingly obvious adjustments.
 So yea, thats what this fork is for.
 Enjoy!

-But before you proceed, I'd like to mention that this fork is targeted towards HankLight and HankLight only.
-I tried my best to maintain backwards compatibility with other Anduril based flashlights, but unsure of how janky things can become.
+But before you proceed, I'd like to mention that this fork is targeted towards HankLights and HankLights only.
+I tried my best to maintain backwards compatibility with other Anduril based flashlights, but can't guarantee anything given that my collection only consists of HankLights for now.
+Feel free to open github issues if anything arises.

-Oh and i'm not responsible for you're newly flashed light exploding with a shock wave more powerful than that of Fatman.
-I'm a certified dumbass who just so happens to also be a stubborn bastard who doesn't take no for an answere, hence this monstrosity of an Anduril fork.
+Oh and, i'm not responsible for you're newly flashed light exploding with a shock wave more powerful than that of Fatman.
+I'm a certified dumbass who just also just so happens to be a stubborn bastard who doesn't take no for an answere, hence this monstrosity of an Anduril fork.

 Cheers!